Oboe Sonata (Howells): Structure

-Since the work was rediscovered, there has been speculation about just what it was that caused Goosens to reject the sonata.
+Since the work was rediscovered, there has been speculation about just what it was that caused Goossens to reject the sonata.
 In looking at the later clarinet sonata, both Huss and the anonymous author of the liner notes to the Hyperion recording comment that while both compositions share structural and rhythmic similarities, the clarinet sonata represents a simplification and clarification over the earlier work.
-Huss further speculates that as he started the process of revision Howells may have decided that in attempting to write a composition that would challenge Goosens skills as an oboist, he had in fact written beyond the capabilities of the oboe as he perceived them.
+Huss further speculates that as he started the process of revision Howells may have decided that in attempting to write a composition that would challenge Goossens skills as an oboist, he had in fact written beyond the capabilities of the oboe as he perceived them.
 The author of the Hyperion liner notes comments that in their opinion that the ending of the composition, which recapitulates material from the first two movements may have been a miscalculation on the composers part.

-Huss further notes that while the first movement of the sonata is entirely original material, the second through fourth movements quote from the composers then unpublished setting of "Oh Garlands, Hanging By The Door", composed in 1921.
+Huss further notes that while the first movement of the sonata is entirely original material, the second through fourth movements quote from the composers then unpublished setting of "Oh Garlands, Hanging by the Door", composed in 1921.
 Huss speculates that this was done because the music quoted created a specific atmosphere the composer wanted the piece to express.
 Sorrels in their thesis comments that this relationship was apparently not known when the work was published.
 He also notes that while Huss's speculation is attractive, it does require that certain assumptions to be made about how the work was composed and that the composer himself left no clue.